 Warner Grand Theatre

-The Warner Grand Theatre in San Pedro is the movie theatre where the core four go to in Season One right before finding Julie and Luke together.
+The Warner Grand Theatre in San Pedro is the movie theatre that the core four go to in Season One right before finding Julie and Luke together.
 This stunning and historic movie palace has also been used for other productions like Pearl Harbor.
 The theatre hosts special events throughout the year but does not currently operate as a regular movie theatre.
-Seeing a movie here for a special event is on my LA bucket list.
 It was built in 1931 and is the last California location for a Warner Bros movie theatre.

 The Lifeguard Tower